Optware/Optware-ng/README.md

 # Description

 This is an Optware fork.
-It targets to be firmware-independent and currently supports hard-float ARMv7, I686 and soft-float ARMv5, ARMv7 EABI and MIPSEL targets.
+It targets to be firmware-independent and currently supports hard-float ARMv7, I686, PowerPC 603e and soft-float ARMv5, ARMv7 EABI and MIPSEL targets.

 # Attention!